 A good way to reduce returns is to give as much details, about the product, as possible in order to minimize unpleasant surprises.
 For our boyfriend jeans, the important details are the materials (elastane, cotton...), the shape (slim, boyfriend...), the color (black, raw, faded...), the size of the mannequin wearing it...

 As for sizes, in France, regulations are not strict and there can be up to 10 cm between the same size from one brand to another.
-The "Vanity Size" (or "flattering size") is at the origin of this phenomenon.
+The "Vanity Size" (or "flattering size") is responsible for this phenomenon.
 Fast fashion brands intentionally enlarge clothing sizes to flatter their customers.
 Results, a multiplication of product returns and a difficulty to find the right size in this panel of brands: nearly 1 woman out of 3 does not find her size.

-Improving your product descriptions will guarantee you a reduction in returns and have a positive effect on customer satisfaction.
+Improving your product descriptions will guarantee a reduction of returns and have a positive effect on customer satisfaction.
 The products will be as expected and there will be no more unpleasant surprises at the reception.

-As an e-commerce brand, have you ever experienced the return of products due to a mistake in the customer's address?
+As an e-commerce brand, have you ever experienced a product return due to a mistake in the customer's address?
 Automatic filling, typing mistake, wrong zip code...
 Mistakes can be numerous but easily avoidable.

 There are several solutions.
-You can test an address on La Poste website for free, if you have any doubt, or you can engage a company, such as Uniserv, to correct and validate the addresses in your customer database.
+You can verify an address on La Poste website for free, if you have any doubt, or you can hire a company, such as Uniserv, to correct and validate the addresses in your customer database.

-At Bigblue, we have developed an algorithm to avoid any mistake about the addresses.
+At Bigblue, we have developed an algorithm to avoid mistakes about the addresses.
 If there is any doubt, the brand will be notified or e-mailed to avoid unnecessary returns.

-Checking all of your customers' addresses will allow you to reduce your returns quickly and easily.
+Checking all of your customers' addresses will help you to reduce your returns quickly and easily.

 Some returns are inevitable, why not working on the packaging to reduce their impact?